- What is Santa Catalina looking for in applicants?

 - What is the cost of tuition, room, and board?

 - Are there any expenses in addition to tuition?

 - Does Santa Catalina offer tuition assistance?

-- If an applicant applies for tuition assistance, will the school evaulate her application differently?
+- If an applicant applies for tuition assistance, will the school evaluate her application differently?

-- Is Santa Catalina's application form the only application you accept?
+- Is the Standard Application Online (SAO) the only application you accept?

 - Do you have to be Catholic to attend Santa Catalina?

 - Can I apply for my 12th grade year?

 - Do you have a revisit day for accepted students?

 The admission staff is looking for girls with intellectual curiosity, strong character, motivation, extracurricular talent, and good citizenship.
 Our typical student has earned honor roll grades in middle school and has excellent teacher recommendations, good writing skills, and some sort of school or community involvement.
 Standardized testing is used to support academic credentials in the application.
 Each application is read by the admission staff to learn a girl's strengths and personality and to help determine whether this is a good match both for the school and for the student.